awsdocs/amazon-kendra-developer-guide/doc_source/create-index-access-control-tokens-openid.md

 # Using OpenID<a name="create-index-access-control-tokens-openid"></a>

-To configure a Amazon Kendra index to use an OpenID token for access control, you need the jwks url from the OpenID provider\.
-In most cases the jwks url would be in the following format \(if they are following openId discovery\) `https://domain-name/.well_known/jwks.json`\.
+To configure an Amazon Kendra index to use an OpenID token for access control, you need the JWKS \(JSON Web Key Set\) URL from the OpenID provider\.
+In most cases the JWKS URL is in the following format \(if they're following openId discovery\) `https://domain-name/.well_known/jwks.json`\.

 The following examples show how to use an OpenID token for user access control when you are create an index\.